Regulations 2026-2027

 Mode

-Entrance examinations will be held at the Academy’s headquarters at Via Vittoria 6 (Rome); in accordance with the number of applicants, the 23 or 24 or 25 September 2024.
+Entrance examinations will be held at the Academy’s headquarters at Via Vittoria 6 (Rome); in accordance with the number of applicants, on 22 or 23 September 2026.
 Candidates will receive an e-mail concerning date and schedule.

 The candidates shall appear at the examination bearing a valid identification document, as well as the musical material for their examination programme.